-EAI SmartGIFT 2021 will be held as a fully-fledged online conference (with an on-site possibility).
+EAI SmartGIFT 2021 will be held as a fully-fledged online conference.

 In 2020, EAI successfully launched an online conference format to ensure the safety, comfort and quality of experience for attendees and a successful course of the events, all while retaining fully live interaction, publication and indexing.
 Due to the unrelenting global pandemic, this will also be the case in 2021.